IowaDave/flash-at-firmware-to-esp-01/README.md

 * --chip auto | let *esptool.py* determine the type of chip it is flashing
 * --port /dev/ttyUSB0 | the hardware address, on my system, of the USB adapter for the ESP-01 module.
 Readers will need to find this out for themselves on their own systems.
 * --baud 115200 | the default baud rate for ESP devices, but stated here anyway for the sake of completeness
-* --before default_reset | and the next one...
+* --before default_reset | this option and the next one...
 * --after hard_reset     | are steps the tool should perform before and after flashing.
 See the online documentation for details.
 A link to the documentation is given below.
-* write_flash | commands the esptool to upload files into the chip's flash memory
+* write_flash | commands the esptool to upload files into the chip's flash memory.
+This is a command, not an option, which is why it does not have the two dash characters preceding it.
 * --flash_mode keep | the default setting, uses a value given in the firmware
-* --flash_freq keep | default, uses a value given in the firmware, most likely 40m, indicating a flash memory clock frequence of 40 MHz.
+* --flash_freq keep | default, uses a value given in the firmware, most likely 40m, indicating a flash memory clock frequency of 40 MHz.
 * --flash_size detect | try to determine flash size automatically
 * 0x00000 boot_v1.7...bin | upload this file to memory location 0x00000
 * 0x01000 at/512...bin    | upload this file to memory location 0x01000
-* ... and three more file uploads, to their respective memory locations
+* ... and three more file uploads, to their respective memory locations.
+As with the write_flash command, these file specifications are not preceded by dash characters.
+They are separated by space characters.

-Review the listing of file names and addresses copied from the *README.md* file, shown above.
-Study how the list of options to the utility makes use of the information Espressif provides there.
+Review the listing of file names and memory addresses given in the *bin/at/README.md* file of the firmware repository, shown above.
+Study how the list of options on the esptool command line makes use of the information Espressif provides there.

 The README list is specified for a flash size of 8 Mb, meaning 8 mega*bits*.
 There being 8 bits in a byte, that size equates to 1 MB, mega*byte*.

 The size specification is the reason I selected this particular list of file names and addresses to fill out the options list for my *esptool.py* command to flash a 1 MB device.

 ## Run the Command
-Move the switch on the USB adapter to the "Prog" position, putting the ESP-01 into "program mode".
+Double-check that the switch on the USB adapter is in the "Prog" position, putting the ESP-01 into "program mode".

 Copy the completed command from the text editor and paste it into the terminal.
 Press the Enter key.
 When all goes well, I see the following output.